IRLL/user-study-transfer-to-humans/README.md

-# HRL-options-metrics
+# Hierachical explanation graphs : User study

-Design of HRL options metrics for AI to Human teaching
+Design of hierachical explanation as graphs for AI to Human teaching.
+The goal of this research is to study graphs as a mean to transfer knowledge to humans.

 # Installation